At the end of the course, you will be able to:

 - explain what patient preference studies are and how they can inform medicine development and regulatory decision-making.

-The overall aim of this Learning Unit is to apply what we have learned in the previous Learning Units to a new medicine being developed by Pharmaceutical Company research and development, for which estimates of relative efficacy, safety and effectiveness will be presented to regulatory and reimbursement agencies.
+The overall aim of this Learning Unit is to focus on the evidence requirements of (regulatory and reimbursement) decision makers, and to apply what we have learned in the previous Learning Units to a new medicine, for which evidence of efficacy, safety and effectiveness will be presented to these decision-makers.

 After completing this Learning Unit, you will be able to: